Here are the advantages and disadvantages of reading programs. From DyslexiaMyLife.org

 How they differ from one another, and which type of student is likely to respond best to which methodology.
 If you can post more specific information about your child, that would be very helpful too.

 Barton works well for children who can pass the Barton screening, who do not have working memory problems, and who do well learning by means of rules.
-Disadvantages are that it is very slow to get to vowel-e words ("cake", "bike") that are common in lower level text (does not teach this until level 5).
-This can make the program seem very laborious to parent and child.
+Disadvantages are that it is very slow to get to vowel-e words ("cake", "bike") that are common in a lower-level text (does not teach this until level 5).
+This can make the program seem very laborious to parents and children.
 Children with working memory issues tend to get bogged down after level 5 because of the working memory "overhead" required for learning and applying rules.

 LMB LiPS teaches phonemic awareness skills in the most thorough way of all the methodologies.
 This is why it is recommended for a child who does not pass the Barton screening.
 However, not all children need the work in LiPS to acquire phonemic awareness skills.
 For those who do, though, it is invaluable.
 The portion of the program that extends beyond phonemic awareness skills works well for children who learn well by means of visual inputs.
 LiPS is the methodology of choice for children with apraxia of speech.